This post is about teacher bias. It’s also about foxes, dogs and Self Organized Learning Environments (SOLEs).

 The basic structure of a SOLE is similar to that of PBL, (although SOLEs tend to be shorter, typically under 2 hours).
 Students are given a problem to solve in the form of a “Big Question”.
 They work in groups searching the Internet to find answers to the question, and then present their findings.
 That’s it!
 There is no instruction, and there are really no rules imposed by the educator or institution.
 There appears to be tremendous potential for the method; with access to the Internet, children can learn almost anything this way.

 Sugata Mitra won the 2012 TED Prize for his ground breaking research.

 One thing that separates this method from other forms of PBL is that SOLEs prioritize avoiding teacher bias.
 In SOLEs, teaching is not welcome; the students orchestrate learning themselves.
 The educator’s job is marginalized to facilitating self organization through technical support.
-In practice, that means preparing the environment: the room, the furniture, the computers, etc. (or in the case of online sessions, preparing a Zoom room), and ensuring students have internet access.
+In practice, that means preparing the environment: the room, the furniture, the computers, etc. (or in the case of online sessions, preparing a virtual classroom), and ensuring students have internet access.
 The educator/facilitator also asks the students the Big Question and, at the end, calls on students to present their findings.
 The educator should not organize students or give them hints; he/she should influence them as little as possible.

 Sugata Mitra calls this “minimally invasive education”, a phrasing borrowed from medicine.
 “Minimally invasive surgery” refers to operations that damage the patient as little as possible.
 Laparoscopy and robotic surgery are well-established examples.
 Minimally invasive surgery results in less pain, quicker recovery and fewer complications; it’s better for the patients and for the hospitals.
 Minimally invasive education can achieve similarly positive results; it’s better for the students and for the schools.